Château de Vayres: History

 The château was badly damaged during the Hundred Years War.
 During the 14th century, its successive owners switched back and forth between the French and English side.
 The castle was seized in retaliation and given to different nobles, including Gaston de Foix, and another branch of the d'Albret family.
-In 1499 it was given by marriage to Cesar Borgia, whose daughter then restored it to Henri d'Albret, the king of Navarre and the grandfather of the future King of France, Henry IV, in 1535.
+In 1499 it was given by marriage to Cesare Borgia.
+Cesare's daughter Louise Borgia then restored it to Henri d'Albret, the king of Navarre and the grandfather of the future King of France, Henry IV, in 1535.

 Henry IV inherited the house through his mother, Jeanne d'Albret.
 He stayed in the castle several times, and then in 1583 he sold it, largely ruined, to Ogier de Gourgue.
 Ogier de Gourgue was in charge of the treasury of Guyenne, and he commissioned a well-known architect, Louis de Foix, who had built the lighthouse of Cordouan and had worked for the king of Spain, to rebuild the castle in the new style of the French Renaissance, with an elegant facade, in the mannerist style of the late Renaissance, facing the Court of Honor.

 In the 17th century the Château de Vayres was the scene of battles between the Gourgue family and other nobles the region against the power of Cardinal Mazarin and the young King Louis XIV.
 The chateau was badly damaged during these battles.

 In about 1700 Jacques-Joseph de Gourgue, the bishop of Bazas, undertook the restoration of the chateau in the style of the eighteenth century.
 He harmonized the structures and created a monumental stairway on the site of the old moats.
 In the beginning of the 17th century he replaced the drawbridge and the barbacane with the present bridge and portico in the style of Vauban, by which one today enters the chateau.
 The chateau has not been restored since that time.

 The Gourgue family were the owners of the chateau until 1900.
 In 2001, the chateau was classified as an historical monument of France.
 The castle itself is still occupied, and has undergone considerable restoration inside.